ahzawia/Streamlining-CSIDH/proof_of_concept_implementation/README.md

 ## Description
 This implementation is intended to showcase the results of our work (to be released soon).
 It serves as a proof-of-concept for demonstration purposes only, with a more robust implementation anticipated in future projects.
+At present, our code benchmark focuses on CSIDH-512.

+This project makes use of the following external library:
+- **high-ctidh** - [high-ctidh](https://ctidh.isogeny.org/index.html) is a library that implements the CTIDH algorithm, designed for constant-time evaluation of the [CSIDH](https://eprint.iacr.org/2018/383.pdf) group action.
+We use this library as a benchmark to compare our computational improvements with the original CTIDH work.
+However, we currently built the high-CTIDH library using its fork, [ high-ctidh](https://git.xx.network/elixxir/high-ctidh), located at `proof_of_concept_implementation/high-ctidh/`.

 ## Dependencies